maxpou/maxpou.fr/_posts/2017-01-11-2016-a-year-in-review.md

 For 2017 my new goals are pretty much the same:

 * Running out of my comfort zone by learning new languages (and perfect my JS), technologies, programming paradigm...
-* Share more knowledge by writing more in my blog and somewhere else, give more talks (in English as well)...
+* Share more knowledge by writing more (I hope somewhere else as well), give more talks (French + English now)...
-* Meet the world again and again by traveling more and more (and further!) and perfect my English.
+* Meet the world again and again by traveling more and more (and further!, perfect my English...

-I also start to think about (gradually) leave the PHP world.
+I also start thinking about gradually leave the PHP world.
 It's not about the technology itself.
 Today, PHP fast as hell, and the last version (7 and 7.1) bring amazing features (such as type hinting).
-I just want to get several strings to my bow.
+I just want to put another strings to my bow.

 I also have some more personal goals, but this isn't the right place ;-)